How to Make the Most of Natural Light as the Days Get Shorter

 Reflective Ceilings and Surfaces

 If you're renovating or redecorating, consider a satin or eggshell finish on your ceiling; it subtly reflects light more effectively than flat matte paint.
-The same goes for backsplashes, countertops, or flooring.
-A little bit of sheen can go a long way.
+The same applies to backsplashes, countertops, and flooring.
+A hint of shine can go a long way.